Article 14.2 - Applicability

 c) For redevelopment projects, including changes of use, trip generation thresholds shall be defined as the number of net new trips anticipated to be generated by the proposed development over and above the number of trips generated by the current use of the site.

-d) Where a development is expected to generate less than one hundred (100) peak hour trips, but is anticipated to adversely impact intersections within the Town, a TIA may be required as determined by the Town Engineer.
+d) Where a development is expected to generate less than one hundred fifty (150) peak hour trips, but is anticipated to adversely impact intersections within the Town, a TIA may be required as determined by the Town Engineer.

 e) No TIA shall be required for special events, which either are temporary in nature, consistent with the Town Zoning Ordinance, or which generate trips that meet of exceed the thresholds set forth in (a), but which do not occur during peak hours of the roadways adjacent to the proposed development.

-g) Nothing herein shall prohibit the Town from requiring on-site or off-site improvements necessary to address traffic safety concerns created by a proposed development, regardless of whether the thresholds set forth above have been met.
+g) Nothing herein shall prohibit the Town from determining the sufficiency of infrastructure as defined by the predetermined levels of service in accordance with this Article, regardless of whether the thresholds set forth above for requiring a TIA have been met.

 h) The provisions of the Article shall not be interpreted or deemed to affect any rights that have vested prior to the effective date of this Article, nor shall any provision of the Article be applied to a specific property or applicant in a manner that would result in a taking of property.